fergonco/MusicJargon/readme.md

 	quarterRhythm = rhythm [XXXX] on 4/4

-Each *X* repressents a quarter note.
+Each *X* represents a quarter note.
 In this one:

 	eighthRhythm = rhythm [XxXxXxXx] on 4/4

-each character repressents a eighth note.
+each character represents a eighth note.

 So, we could define a We will rock you rhythm like this: